A Silent Voice (manga): Characters

 The main character and narrator.
 In elementary school, he leads his class in bullying Shouko.
 When the bullying gets the attention of higher school authorities, the class turns Shoya into a scapegoat so they will not have to also take responsibility.
 As a result, he becomes ostracized and bullied by his former friends.
 Shoya starts to ignore those around him (imagining them with a large X across their face).
 Upon meeting her in high school, he eventually apologizes to Shouko, becoming fluent in sign language specifically to do so, and begins to spend time with her.
 Shoya feels like he has not been punished enough for bullying Shouko and often wishes he could stop his younger self.
 He also feels resigned to the fact that he will never be able to have friends again.
 As the series progresses, Shoya and Shouko reconnect with their former classmates, in the process making amends with them and facing the lingering effects from their pasts.
+Shoya is suicidal when he is in highschool and has crumbling depression.